wiz-boc/Africa/README.md

 ### Built With

-This section should list the major frameworks/libraries used in this project.
+This section list the major frameworks/libraries used in this project.

 - [SwiftUI](https://developer.apple.com/xcode/swiftui/)
 - [Xcode](https://developer.apple.com/xcode/)